GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Global Information Utilization for Generative Adversarial Networks (GIU-GANs)

 \subsection{The architecture of GIU-GANs}

-The architecture of GIU-GANs is shown in the Figure 2 and Figure 3 :
+The architecture of GIU-GANs is shown in Figure 4 and Figure 5.

-Figure 2 and Figure 3 are the architecture of GIU-GANs.
-We place the GIU module near the output layer of the discriminator and the input layer of the generator; The discriminator does not use BN and GIU-GANs select LeakReLU with the slope of the leak was set to 0.1 for the discriminator and ReLU for generator.
+The discriminator does not use BN, and GIU-GANs select LeakReLU with the slope of the leak set to 0.1 and ReLU for the discriminator and generator, respectively.

-GIU module pays attention to the importance of the channels in the hidden layer and uses this as an important basis for generating the parameter matrix.
-Meanwhile, GIU Module considers the index set of the neighborhood of each pixel on the feature map, so the number of its parameters is closely related to the height $H$ and width $W$ of the feature map.
-In view of the above findings, we insert the GIU module after the hidden layer with more channels, that is, the position of the discriminator near the output layer and the generator near the input layer.
-Section 5 of the experiment proves that our research is effective.
+The GIU module focuses on the importance of the channels in the hidden layer and uses this as an important basis for generating the parameter matrix.
+Meanwhile, the formula of the number of parameters of the GIU module is expressed as follows:

+Considering the necessity of reducing the number of model parameters, we insert the GIU module into the latter layer of the input layer of the generator and the former layer of the output layer of the discriminator.
+The experiments in Section 5 demonstrate the validity of our scheme.